robtweed/mg-webComponents/TUTORIAL.md

 Let's go through the important pieces of this pattern:

-## 1) Your WebComponents should export a function named *load*
+## 1) Your WebComponents should be defined as an ES6 Module

-Always wrap your WebComponents inside:
+This module MUST export a function named *load*, so you always wrap your WebComponents inside:

         export function load() {
         };

 ## 2) The first part of your WebComponent name is its namespace